 Dr. Biren Caverly also has experience working with families at various stages in the divorce process, including pre-separation, post-separation, and post-divorce.
 She works with both parents to assist the child in therapy or assessment.
 In addition, Dr. Biren Caverly performs co-parenting coordination services, where she meets with both parents together to best assist coordination of care for minor children.
 Dr. Biren Caverly frequently works with attorneys, Guardian ad Litems (GAL), and Attorney for the Minor Child (AMC) to coordinate care.

 Dr. Biren Caverly holds a certificate in Mediation and has a specialization in Divorce Mediation Training.
 She works with several attorneys in the area to coordinate mediated divorce instead of having divorce become an adversarial process.
-Dr. Biren Caverly is an active member of a number of different organizations including the Connecticut Council for Non-Adversarial Divorce (CCND), the Association of Family Conciliatory Courts (AFCC), AFCC Connecticut Chapter, the American Psychological Association (APA), the Connecticut Chapter of APA, and the Forensic Division of the Connecticut Chapter of APA.
+Dr. Biren Caverly is an active member of a number of different organizations including the Connecticut Council for Non-Adversarial Divorce (CCND), the Association of Family Conciliatory Courts (AFCC), the AFCC Connecticut Chapter, the American Psychological Association (APA), the Connecticut Chapter of APA, the Forensic Division of the Connecticut Chapter of APA, the American Society for Trial Consultants.

 Dr. Biren Caverly completed a post-doctoral residency at McLean Hospital, Harvard University, where she specialized in the assessment and treatment of children and adolescents with autism spectrum disorders.
 Dr. Biren Caverly maintains an interest in assessing youth whom others suspect have an autism spectrum disorder.
 She frequently attends Permanency Planning Team (PPT) meetings at local school districts to assist in treatment planning at school.
 Dr. Biren Caverly also enjoys being able to observe student's behaviors within the school setting and therefore frequently evaluates students at school as well as in the office.
 Dr. Biren Caverly has found that working with all of a child's providers really assists in getting a richer picture of the student.